marmelab/liMonade/Readme.md

 Either.of(new Error('Boom')).sequence(Identity.of);
     -> Identity<Either<new Error('Boom')>>
 ```
-- maybe.traverse: map a function returning an applicative and then swap the applicative with the either.
+- either.traverse: Is the combination of map followed by sequence.
+It first modifies the holded value with the given function.
+The function must returns an applicative.
+And then it sequence, swapping the either with the applicative.
-If the either hold an error, an Apllicative<Maybe<Error>> will be returned
+If the either holds an error, the error will be preserved, and the maybe placed in an applicative (Applicative<Maybe<Error>>)
 ```ts
 /*
  * Either<Applicative<A>>.traverse(